S0-SA2-0718

 Try It Yourself

-QUESTION: Sort these shapes by the number of straight sides: a circle, a square, a triangle, an oval. | ANSWER: Shapes with straight sides: Square (4 sides), Triangle (3 sides).
-Shapes without straight sides: Circle, Oval.
+QUESTION: Sort these shapes by the number of straight sides: a circle, a square, a triangle, and a rectangle. | ANSWER: Shapes with 0 straight sides: circle.
+Shapes with 3 straight sides: triangle.
+Shapes with 4 straight sides: square, rectangle.

 MCQ